sainink0309/crashlens/docs/STEP_4_GUARD_POLICYENGINE_ADAPTER_SUMMARY.md

 ## Overview

-Step 4 (Phase 1) implements the **GuardPolicyEngineAdapter** - a feature-flagged integration layer that bridges guard's legacy rule evaluation with PolicyEngine from policy-check.
+Step 4 (Phase 1) implements the **GuardPolicyEngineAdapter** - a feature-flagged integration layer that bridges guard's legacy rule evaluation with PolicyEngine from guard.

 **Critical**: This commit contains ONLY the adapter layer.
 The actual guard.py integration will be in Phase 2 (commit 004b) to maintain atomic, testable commits.